DataDog/temporal-worker-controller/README.md

 source of technical debt, as safely removing them from a codebase is a careful process that often involves querying all running workflows.

-[Worker Versioning](https://docs.temporal.io/workers#worker-versioning) introduces an alternative approach which enables workflow executions to be sticky to workers running a specific code revision.
+Worker Versioning is an alternative approach which enables workflow executions to be sticky to workers running a specific code revision.
 This allows a workflow author to omit version checks in code and instead run multiple versions of their worker in parallel, relying on Temporal to keep workflow executions pinned to workers running compatible code.

-This project aims to provide automation which simplifies the bookkeeping around tracking which worker versions still have active workflows, managing the lifecycle of versioned worker deployments, and calling Temporal APIs to update task queue partitions when new versions are rolled out.
+This project aims to provide automation which simplifies the bookkeeping around tracking which worker versions still have active workflows, managing the lifecycle of versioned worker deployments, and calling Temporal APIs to update task queue version sets when workers are updated.

 ## Features

-- [ ] Registration of new task queue version sets
+- [x] Registration of new task queue version sets
-- [ ] Creation of versioned worker deployment resources
+- [x] Creation of versioned worker deployment resources
-- [ ] Deletion of unreachable versioned worker deployments
+- [x] Deletion of unreachable worker deployments
-- [ ] Autoscaling of versioned worker deployments
+- [ ] Autoscaling of worker deployments
 - [ ] Automated merging of compatible version sets
 - [ ] Optional cancellation after timeout for workflows on old version sets
 - [ ] Passing `ContinueAsNew` signal to workflows on old version sets